Dialogue Facilitation Certification

 Program Format

-Dialogue Facilitation Certification is offered as an interactive professional development program for faculty and staff.
+The Dialogue Facilitation Certification is offered as an interactive professional development program for faculty and staff.

 - Length: 16 hours; session runs from 11AM - 4PM ET once a week over the course of 4 weeks

-- Format: Live, instructor-led via Zoom, or in-person (private cohort only)
+- Format: Live, instructor-led via Zoom

 - Delivery: Offered as open-enrollment or private campus workshops